disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

    ![](images/M02/tenant-enable1.png)

-4. In the Analytics pane, grant consent for tenant-level analytics by enabling the **Tenant-level analytics** feature and select **Save**
+4. In the Analytics pane, grant consent for tenant-level analytics by enabling the **Tenant-level analytics** feature and select **Save**.

    ![](images/M02/tenant-save1.png)

 >**Note**: Once enabled, this feature aggregates data from environments across all regions in your tenant and copies it into the default environment region for tenant-level reporting.
-A tenant-level administrator role is required for one-time operation of granting consent for tenant-level analytics.
+A tenant-level administrator role is required for the one-time operation of granting consent for tenant-level analytics.

 5. The Overview tab displays a message indicating that tenant-level analytics has been enabled.
 Typically, these reports are displayed within 24-48 hours of enabling the feature.